RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/encodings/readme.md

 # The encoding/decoding model

 This directory contains the main encoding class, ``Encoding.cls``, and a growing set of particular encoding classes.
+The ['build'](./build/) subdirectory contains a set of utility routines to generate the translate tables used by some of the encoding classes.

 This file contains the documentation for the public Encoding class, contained in ``Encoding.cls``, and some guidelines to implement particular encodings, as subclasses of the Encoding class.